-US market entry and sales model
+US Market entry and sales model

-Cyclopharm continued to undertake numerous activities to ensure it is well placed to rapidly commercialise TechnegasTM in the USA once USFDA approval has been achieved.
-These activities include building inventory reserves by \$2.78 million to \$8.29 million at December 2022.
-In addition Cyclopharm is pursuing agreements for third-party distribution, service and installation, and administrative support for TechnegasTM in the US market.
+Over the course of 2020 Cyclopharm has been preparing for a rapid roll out of TechnegasTM in the USA once USFDA approval has been achieved.
+The Company has grown its inventories by \$2.2 million to \$4.7 million at year end; pursued agreements for third party distribution, service and installation, and administrative support.

-It is very important to emphasize that reimbursement for Technegas[TM] is based on established nuclear medicine procedures that are agnostic to the approved agents being used.
-Therefore, Technegas[TM] will be reimbursable utilising existing procedural codes.
+It is very important to note TechnegasTM will be reimbursable by health insurers from day-one.
+Reimbursement for TechnegasTM is based on established nuclear medicine procedures that are agnostic to the approved agents being used.